MrF1yn/krak8-landing-page/README.md

 # Landing Page for Krak8 made with Svelte
-In case you're wandering whose krak8, he's a streamer and a good friend of mine.
+In case you're wandering who is krak8, he's a streamer and a good friend of mine.
 Website is live at https://krak8.xyz/